satishgunjal/satishgunjal.github.io/_posts/train_test_data_split/2020-05-27-Train_Test_Data_Split.md

 ### Linear Model Training Using Training Dataset
-Sicne we have trining and test dataset ready, lets use training dataset for linear model training.
+Since we have training and test dataset ready, lets use training dataset for linear model training.

 ```